mealy2010/libraryproject/README.md

 This project simulates a local library system where users can borrow and return books.
 The goal was to build the core JavaScript logic that powers a dashboard showing book availability, borrowing activity, and general library statistics.

-The focus of this project is working with large datasets using JavaScript—not designing the user interface.
+The focus of this project is working with large datasets using JavaScript rather than designing the user interface.
 All functionality is built using arrays of books, authors, and accounts.

----

 ## What I Learned